-Herbal History: A Journey through 1000 Years of Traditional Herbology
+Herbal History through 1000 Years of Traditional Herbology

 As we delve into the green world of traditional herbology, we step onto a thousand-year-old path where plant wisdom has flourished in various corners of the world.
 Every culture has its unique touch in the realm of herbalism, using natural plant ingredients to create tinctures, salves, and balms.
 Each contributes uniquely to the body's wellness, translating the plant's beneficial properties into tangible health.
-Today, we take a journey through the ancient wisdom of China, Assyria, Egypt, and India to unravel the distinctive features of their herbal traditions.
+Today, we create tinctures using food grade ethanol with many of these same ingredients.
+Let's take a journey through the ancient wisdom of China, Assyria, Egypt, and India to unravel the distinctive features of their herbal traditions.

 China: A Harmony of Herbs and Healing